g-ch/PX4_MPC/README.md

 * Releases: [Downloads](https://github.com/PX4/PX4-Autopilot/releases)

-## Known BUG!!
+## Known Issue!!
-When compile with `make px4_sitl_default gazebo`, you may need to comment the GPS component and the sonar component in sitl_gazebo simulation codes first and uncomment later and recompile.
+1. When compile with `make px4_sitl_default gazebo`, you may need to comment the GPS component and the sonar component in sitl_gazebo simulation codes first and uncomment later and recompile.

 Specifically